DataDog/hiring-engineers/answers.md

 Clicking on this tile gets you to the [Postgres Integration](https://datadoghq.eu/account/settings#integrations/postgres) description page.

 I did everything for you by the Vagrant provisioning:
-* provided a postgres specific `conf.yaml` file which gets copied to the agent's directory /etc/datadog-agent/conf.d/postgres.d/
+* provided a postgres specific [`conf.yaml`](https://github.com/m-wendler/hiring-engineers/blob/solutions-engineer/setup/config/conf.yaml) file which gets copied to the agents directory `/etc/datadog-agent/conf.d/postgres.d/` on the host
-* create a database user with enough permissions to read stats data from postgres.
+* create a [database user](https://github.com/m-wendler/hiring-engineers/blob/ccf2101ca7f1e801ea8a023ce9c666c37bdf5282/setup/provision.sh#L34) with enough permissions to read stats data from postgres.

 (BTW: you may notice that I hardcoded the database user's password in here.
-Maybe good enough for a demo, but please don't do this in production.)
+Maybe good enough for a demo, but please don't do this in production ... but you knew this already)

-To check that the integration works on the host look at the agent status again in the terminal window (`sudo datadog-agent status`) and search for `postgres`:
+To check that the integration works in the virtual machine look at the agent status again in the terminal window (`sudo datadog-agent status`) and search for `postgres`:

 ![agent postgres status](imgs/agent_postgres_status.png)